-11. Delivery Methods
+12. Delivery Methods

 The Commission supports and encourages innovative delivery methods.
 If a project is expected to use a delivery method other than design-bid-build, the nomination should identify the delivery method as part of the proposal.
-If the delivery method is unknown at time of nomination, it should be reported as soon as it is known.
+If the delivery method is unknown at the time of nomination, it should be reported as soon as it is known.

-For a project expected to use design-build or design-sequencing delivery method, the Commission will program the Congested Corridor funds in the construction component of the project.
+For a project expected to use a design-build or design-sequencing delivery method, the Commission will program the Solutions for Congested Corridors Program funds in the construction component of the project.
 The allocation however may be a combined amount to include design, right of way, and construction.

-When using the Construction Manager/General Contractor delivery method, the project will be programmed and allocated in the same manner as design-bid-build.
+When using the Construction Manager/General Contractor (also referred to as CMGC) delivery method, the project will be programmed and allocated in the same manner as design-bid-build.
 During the environmental or design phase, Construction Manager/General Contractor contract costs are considered environmental and/or design phase expenditures.
 As the project advances in the design phase, it may be desirable to separate the project into packages for efficiencies in the construction delivery.
-If this is the case, the project may be separated into separate delivery contracts and the Commission must be notified as soon as possible.
+If this is the case, the project may be separated into separate distinct delivery contracts and the Commission must be notified as soon as possible.
 The delivery dates and the scope of work must be consistent with the approved baseline agreement.